lizimai/zimaili/content/authors/admin/_index.md

 first_name: Alice
 email: zimai.li@evobio.eu
 ---
-Z﻿imai is a researcher that is interested in the dynamic and complex interactions in biological systems.
+Zimai is a researcher that is interested in the dynamic and complex interactions in biological systems.
 Currently he is doing his PhD on the social behaviour in ants.

 {style="text-align: justify;"}